aminroosta/pgr/readme.md

 # pgr: postgres relief

-pgr is a project that allows you to run SQL scripts as database endpoints using a fast language and a config file.
-It supports both REST and WebSocket protocols and JSON output.
+pgr is a project that allows you to run SQL scripts as REST and WebSocket endpoints.

 ## Features

 - You can define SQL functions that map to REST endpoints using a simple naming convention.
 - You can use path variables, query string parameters, and request body as function arguments.
-- You can use return values, out parameters, and headers to customize the response body, status, and headers.
-- You can use hook functions to handle common tasks such as parsing or setting cookies, JWT authentication, WebSocket events, etc.
+- You can use hook functions to handle common tasks such as parsing or setting cookies, JWT authentication, WebSocket sessions, etc.
 - You can use a config file to specify the database connection details, the JWT secret, and other options.

 ## Usage